mcinglis/c-style/readme.md

-#### Never use array-syntax for function parameters
+#### Never use array syntax for function arguments

-[Arrays decay into pointers in most expressions](http://c-faq.com/aryptr/aryptrequiv.html), including [when passed as parameters to functions](http://c-faq.com/aryptr/aryptrparam.html).
-Functions can't ever receive an array as a parameter; [only a pointer to the array](http://c-faq.com/aryptr/aryptr2.html). `sizeof` won't work like an array parameter declaration would suggest; it would return the size of the pointer, not the array pointed to.
+[Arrays decay into pointers in most expressions](http://c-faq.com/aryptr/aryptrequiv.html), including [when passed as arguments to functions](http://c-faq.com/aryptr/aryptrparam.html).
+Functions can never receive an array as a argument; [only a pointer to the array](http://c-faq.com/aryptr/aryptr2.html). `sizeof` won't work like an array argument declaration would suggest; it would return the size of the pointer, not the array pointed to.

-[Static array indices in function parameters are nice](http://hamberg.no/erlend/posts/2013-02-18-static-array-indices.html), but only protect against trivial situations.
-Also, GCC doesn't warn about their violation, only Clang.
+[Static array indices in function arguments are nice](http://hamberg.no/erlend/posts/2013-02-18-static-array-indices.html), but only protect against very trivial situations, like when given literal `NULL`.
+Also, GCC doesn't warn about their violation yet, only Clang.
 I don't consider the confusing, non-obvious syntax to be worth the small compilation check.

-Yeah, `[]` hints that the parameter will be treated as an array, but so does a plural name like `pets` or `children`, so do that instead.
+Yeah, `[]` hints that the argument will be treated as an array, but so does a plural name like `pets` or `children`, so do that instead.

 #### Use `assert` everywhere your program would fail otherwise

 Good software fails fast.
-Also, assert errors are much more informative than segmentation faults.
+Also, assertion errors are much more informative than segmentation faults.
 If a function is given a pointer it will dereference, assert that it's not null.
 If it's given an array index, assert that it's within bounds.
-Assert for any consistency that you need between parameters.
+Assert for any consistency that you need between arguments.

+That said, don't repeat your assertions.
+If `foo` first calls `bar`, and `bar` first calls `baz`, and all three functions need the `widget` argument to be non-null, then just assert that `widget` isn't null in `baz`, and treat that assertion as transitive to `bar`, and thus to `foo`.
+My rule is, as title, "only assert where it will fail otherwise".
+This means if another assert already has your back, don't sweat it.

-Don't mistake asserting for error-reporting, though.
+Also, don't mistake assertions for error-reporting.
 Assert things that you won't bother to check otherwise (like null pointers).
+Never write assertions for the properties of user input.